-This TSPPS is an auxiliary service, and its terms and conditions are determined by the overall Sectigo Certification Practice Statement (CPS) according to eIDAS.
+This TSPPS is an auxiliary service, and the overall Sectigo Certification Practice Statement (CPS) according to eIDAS determines its terms and conditions.

 This document states only additional timestamping specific practices according to eIDAS.

 In its role as a TSP, Sectigo performs functions associated with public key operations that include receiving requests, issuing, etc. for users within the Sectigo Public Key Infrastructure (PKI).